AdobeDocs/experience-manager-65.en/help/assets/accessibility-dm.md

 ## Closed caption support in [!DNL Dynamic Media] {#closed-caption-support}

-Closed caption support for video that is delivered through

 Dynamic Media supports the delivery of videos and adaptive video sets with closed captioning.
 The captions must be displayed on top of the video content.

 See [Video in Dynamic Media - Add captions or subtitles to video](/help/assets/video.md#adding-captions-to-video).